• Home

 In college I studied Communication, Sociology and Speech.
 I thought I would work in a television station (which I did for a little while) as a journalist.
 I would dig deep to find the answers to all of life’s mysteries and share those with the world.
 I’m not on the news.
 But, I realize now that I am still a journalist.
 I’m digging deep to find the truth about God.
 I’m listening and watching stories unfold.
 I have opportunities to share those stories but most importantly, I can listen and encourage others to share their stories.
 I may not be “live at 6″.
 But, I am doing the most fulfilling job I’ve ever been given the opportunity to live.

 So, put on your listening ears and be reminded today that by listening to God’s work in the lives of others we are listening to God.
 How can you listen to God?
 Who could you listen to today?
 What stories of God’s work in your own life can you share so that others may listen?
-Let us put on our listening ears and receive the peace he promises us:
+Let us put on our listening ears and receive the peace that we have been promised:

 “I will listen to what God the Lord will say; he promises peace to his people, his saints.” -Psalm 85:8